civiform/docs/docs/contributor-guide/developer-guide/dev-testing.md

 ## File Upload

 Make sure to add `localstack` and `azurite` to `/etc/hosts` prior to trying file upload within the dev stack.
+See [these docs](https://docs.civiform.us/contributor-guide/developer-guide/getting-started#setting-up-routing-for-local-testing) for details.

 ### AWS